 Hello Fellow Readers,

-In August of the same year, Hurricane Irene came through gusting eighty mile-an-hour winds that took down a two-foot caliber oak and a handful of surrounding trees.
-Thankfully the new maple remained standing, though Dot and Jim had to straighten the newbie whose leaves were battered and bark severely damaged on the side of the fallen oak.
-Soon after, limbs began to die back which they pruned year after year.
+In August of the same year, Hurricane Irene came through gusting eighty-mile-an-hour winds that took down a two-foot caliber oak and a handful of surrounding trees.
+Thankfully the new maple didn’t fall, though Dot and Jim had to straighten the newbie whose leaves were battered and bark severely damaged on the side of the fallen oak.
+Soon after, limbs began to die back, which they pruned year after year.
 Dot asked if I’d assess the remaining half a tree.
-Symptoms of one sided-ness are often a sign that part of the root system is not taking up proper nourishment or moisture; one of the risks of planting on a slope.
-The wound on the trunk surely another contributing factor.
+One-sided-ness symptoms are often a sign that part of the root system is not taking up proper nourishment or moisture, one of the risks of planting on a slope.
+The wound on the trunk indeed another contributing factor.

-When planting trees and shrubs on a slope you need to create a platform by elevating the downhill side, cutting into the hill, or a combination of both to create a flat space for the tree to be planted.
-The flat space should be at least three times the width of the root ball (I prefer five times the root ball for large trees) and firm enough to stand on while planting.
-When adding soil on the down side of the hill, secure the soil with rocks or a retaining wall.
-Then follow proper planting protocols of digging the hole 2 to 3 times the width of the root ball and only as deep as the root ball.
+When planting trees and shrubs on a slope, you should create a platform by elevating the downhill side or cutting into the hill.
+Often a combo of both techniques creates the optimum flat space.
+The area should be at least three times the root ball’s width (I prefer five times the root ball for large trees) and firm enough to stand on while planting.
+When adding soil on the hill’s downside, secure the soil with rocks or a retaining wall.
+Then follow proper planting protocols of digging the hole 2 to 3 times the root ball’s width and only as deep as the root ball.
 Supplement the soil with rich organic matter, firmly filling the hole to eliminate air pockets.
-Fertilizing at the time of planting can add to plant stress so wait until after the plant is established.
-Top with 2 to 3 inches of undyed wood mulch (my fav is hemlock mulch) making sure to keep it clear of trunks or stems to prevent disease.
+Fertilizing can add to plant stress at the time of planting, so wait until after the plant is established.
+Top with 2 to 3 inches of undyed wood mulch (my fav is hemlock mulch), making sure to keep it clear of trunks or stems to prevent disease.

-Lo and behold as the tree woke up this spring, the canopy looks as though it’s filling in on the empty side; as if the tree is finding its new balance which lifts our hearts.
+Lo and behold, as the tree woke up this spring, the canopy looks as though it’s filling in on the empty side as if the tree is finding its new balance, which lifts our hearts.
 Dot emailed a picture of the revival.
 “Mom’s tree is making an astounding recovery!”
-Plants truly are resilient especially with the love and admiration of caregivers.
+Plants genuinely are resilient, especially with the love and admiration of caregivers.
 It’s comforting to imagine that Mom may still have a nurturing influence from above.
 Happy Memorial Day.
 Garden Dilemmas?
 Askmarystone@gmail.com

-About Pruning Sealers: Normally I don’t recommend pruning sealers as they can trap moisture and encourage disease and decay.
-However, after hearing about the insect invasion issues on the trunk wound Dot had been managing with insecticides, her decision to paint the tree with the black stuff was warranted.
+About Pruning Sealers: Normally, I don’t recommend pruning sealers as they can trap moisture and encourage disease and decay.
+However, after hearing about the insect invasion issues on the wound Dot had been managing with insecticides, her decision to paint the tree with the black stuff may be warranted.
 She even taped off the good bark before spraying the sealer.
 Leave it to my dear sister – no caregiving details are ever left undone.